yellowdolphin/darktable-autolevels-module/README.md

 pip install autolevels
 ```

-This will automatically install the following dependencies:
+This will automatically install AutoLevels and the following dependencies:

 - numpy
 - pillow